 This leading tiles manufacturer boasts over three decades of experience in the local roofing market, offering a wide assortment of tile roofing profiles and finishes to meet various architectural styles.

-The best-selling roofing collections offered by the manufacturer include Capistrano with distinctive high barrel profile tiles, Malibu with smooth flat tiles that create a modern aesthetic, Ponderosa with concrete tiles mimicking rustic wood shakes, and Tapered Slate with tiles replicating natural slate.
+The manufacturer's best-selling roofing collections include Capistrano, with distinctive high barrel profile tiles, Malibu, with smooth flat tiles that create a modern aesthetic, Ponderosa, with concrete tiles mimicking rustic wood shakes, and Tapered Slate, with tiles replicating natural slate.

 Boral Roofing